christocracy/cordova-plugin-background-geolocation/README.md

 ## Migration to 2.0

+Warning: `option.url` for posting locations is very experimental and missing features like remote server synchronization.
+Location database can get very long as currently there is no cleaning mechanism.
+Use it at own risk.
+Server synchronization will be implemented in version 3.0.

 As version 2.0 platform support for Windows Phone 8 was removed.
 Some incompatible changes were introduced:

-* option stopOnTerminate defaults to true
+* option `stopOnTerminate` defaults to true
-* option locationService renamed to locationProvider
+* option `locationService` renamed to `locationProvider`
-* android providers are now ANDROID_DISTANCE_FILTER_PROVIDER and ANDROID_ACTIVITY_PROVIDER
+* android providers are now **ANDROID_DISTANCE_FILTER_PROVIDER** and **ANDROID_ACTIVITY_PROVIDER**
-* removed locationTimeout option (use interval instead)
+* removed `locationTimeout` option (use `interval` in milliseconds instead)
-* notificationIcon was replaced with two separate options (notificationIconSmall and notificationIconLarge)
+* `notificationIcon` was replaced with two separate options (`notificationIconSmall` and `notificationIconLarge`)
-* js object backgroundGeoLocation is deprecated use backgroundGeolocation instead
+* js object backgroundGeoLocation is deprecated use `backgroundGeolocation` instead
+* iOS foreground mode witch automatic background mode switch
+* iOS [switchMode][] allows to switch between foreground and background mode
+* setPace on iOS is deprecated use switchMode instead

 ## Installing the plugin